-KEN3111 Period 1 Data Science and Artificial Intelligence 5 Sep 2022 28 Oct 2022 Print course description ECTS credits: 4.0 Coordinator:
+KEN3111

+Period 1

+2 Sep 2024

+25 Oct 2024

+Print course description

+ECTS credits:

+4.0

+Coordinator:

-• T.J.M.M.
-Frissen
+• M.B.
+Archer

+Teaching methods:

+Project-Centered Learning

+Assessment methods:

-Teaching methods: Project-Centered Learning Assessment methods: Presentation, Final paper, Participation
+Presentation, Final paper, Participation, Oral exam

 Game Theory

 We introduce the field of Game Theory.
 Game Theory is the mathematical study of problems, called games, that involve two or more decision makers, called players, who each have their own individual preferences over the possible outcomes.
 In a game, each player always aims to maximize his individual payoff and chooses his actions accordingly.
 These actions may be probabilistic or deterministic, depending on the situation.
 Meanwhile he reasons logically about actions that might be taken by the other players.
 A basic difference exists between strategic and non-strategic models.
 Both types of models and their solution concepts will be discussed.
 Issues like value, fairness, manipulations, threats, optimality and rationality will be addressed.